 Why is (crowd) testing important?

 Choosing the right strategy can save your resources and precious development time.
 In most cases, software developers or engineers end up testing the software themselves.
-That might happen, even when you have a tester team available within the reach of your office floor.
+That might happen, even when you have a testing or QA team available within reach of your office floor.

 If you plan accordingly, you might save up the majority of the time your tech team should otherwise spend on development.